iams3cond/misc/assignments/assignment2/handout.md

     node [shape=circle fontname="Helvetica";];
     edge [arrowsize=0.8];

-    //below is the code that actually makes the graph, everything above this line
+    //below is the code that actually makes the graph, everything above this comment
-    //is boilerplate and can be hardcoded in dump_dot(..) node1 [label="4"];
+    //is boilerplate and can be hardcoded in dump_dot(..), the internal method
+    //"build_dot_content()" returns a string containing the lines below (generated from the tree) node1 [label="4"];
     node1 -> node2;
     node2 [label="1"];